txstate-etc/dosgato/README.md

 * Restoring a page
   * retrieve page
-  * rewind to requested version
+  * rewind to requested content version
   * save a new content version with page data exactly as it was, tagged with the old schema version

 * Deleting a page